Annabelle Comes Home: Production

-Development

 In early April 2018, Warner Bros. announced that a then-untitled film in the Conjuring Universe franchise would be released on July 3, 2019.
 Later that month, it was announced that the film would be another installment in the Annabelle series, with Gary Dauberman signed on to write and direct the film in his directorial debut, based on a story treatment written by Dauberman and James Wan.
 Wan and Peter Safran co-produced the project.
 During the 2018 San Diego Comic-Con, Wan and Safran revealed the film's events would take place after Annabelle and would focus on the doll after she had been placed in a glass case in the Warrens' museum.
-Dauberman later confirmed this, stating that the film would take place shortly after the beginning of The Conjuring where the titular character is introduced, but also before many of the events of the first installment.
+Dauberman later confirmed this, stating that the film would take place shortly after the beginning of The Conjuring where the titular character is introduced but also before many of the events of the first installment.

-In late September 2018, Mckenna Grace was cast in the film as Judy Warren, the Warrens' 10-year-old daughter, (replacing Sterling Jerins who played Judy Warren in The Conjuring and The Conjuring 2), and Madison Iseman as one of Judy's teenage babysitters.
+In September 2018, Mckenna Grace was cast in the film as Judy Warren, the Warrens' 10-year-old daughter (replacing Sterling Jerins, who played Judy Warren in The Conjuring and The Conjuring 2), and Madison Iseman as one of Judy's teenage babysitters.
 By October, Katie Sarife had joined the cast.
 That same month, it was announced Patrick Wilson and Vera Farmiga would reprise their roles as Ed and Lorraine Warren.

-Filming

-Principal photography commenced by mid-October in Los Angeles, with Michael Burgess serving as cinematographer.
+Principal photography had begun by mid-October in Los Angeles, with Michael Burgess serving as cinematographer.
 On December 7, Wilson announced that he had finished filming his scenes.
-A week later, filming officially wrapped.
+A week later, filming officially concluded.
 In February 2019, Joseph Bishara—who composed the scores for The Conjuring, Annabelle, The Conjuring 2, and The Curse of La Llorona—was revealed to be scoring Annabelle Comes Home.
 On March 30, 2019, Kirk M. Morri was announced as the film's editor.

+Music

 Release

 Annabelle Comes Home was theatrically released in the United States on June 26, 2019, by Warner Bros.
 Pictures and New Line Cinema.
-It was originally scheduled for release on July 3, 2019, but was later moved up to June 28, and then to June 26.
+It was originally scheduled for release on July 3, 2019, but was later moved up to June 28 and then to June 26.
 The studio spent a total of $77 million promoting the film.
 The film is dedicated to Lorraine Warren, who died on April 18, 2019.
 Annabelle Comes Home was released on Digital HD on September 17, 2019, and on Blu-ray and DVD on October 8, 2019.
 It was released in a May 2022 Blu-ray collection with the other The Conjuring Universe movies.